Checking Your Application Status

 A Note about Timing

-We will begin reviewing completed applications in the fall and will continue until all applicants have received a decision.
+We begin reviewing completed applications in the fall and continue until all applicants have received a decision.
 You may follow your application status by checking your "Status" portion of the Online Status Checker.
-Please remember that we read files in the order that they are completed, which means that we begin our review with files that completed in September.
+Please remember we read files in the order they are completed, which means we begin our review with files completed in September.
 Throughout the application cycle, you may see the following statuses on your Online Status Checker:

-Please note that it is your sole responsibility to monitor the status of your application and ensure that the Law School has received all required application materials.
-If there are items missing from your application, your "Status" will reflect that your application is incomplete and the "Requirements List" reflected in your Online Status Checker will indicate which items from your file that we have yet to receive in the Admissions Office.
-Please make sure to check your status through the Online Status Checker and your LSAC account.
-The Admissions phone line (773-702-9484) is open Monday - Friday 10 a.m. - 3 p.m.
-(CST) except on major holidays and it may be closed for periodic staff events.
+Please note, it is your responsibility to monitor the status of your application and ensure the Law School has received all required application materials.
+If items are missing from your application, your "Status" will state "Application Incomplete" and the "Requirements List" in your Online Status Checker will indicate which items from your file are missing.
+If you have questions about which items are missing, the Admissions phone line (773-702-9484) is open Monday - Friday 10 a.m. - 3 p.m.
+(CST) except on major holidays and for occasional closings.
 You are always welcome to email any questions or comments to email@example.com.

-Want be the first to know about upcoming application deadlines, updates on the admissions process, where you can meet members of the Admissions Office or the occasional admissions office tidbit?
-Follow us on Twitter.
+Want to be the first to know about upcoming application deadlines, updates on the admissions process, where you can meet members of the Admissions Office, or the occasional admissions office tidbit?
+Follow us on Instagram.